moderndive/azflights24/README.md

 # azflights24

-An R data package containing all out-bound flights from Arizona airports in 2024
+An R data package containing all out-bound flights from Arizona airports in 2024 with useful metadata.
-+ useful metadata.
 It contains information about the following airports:

 - Phoenix Sky Harbor International Airport (PHX)
 - Tucson International Airport (TUS)